um-dacs-nlp/capacity/README.md

 This repository contains the code, experiments, and visualizations for the paper:

-**"Capacity Matters: a Proof-of-Concept for Transformer Memorization on Real-World Data"** *Changalidis Anton, Aki Härmä*
+Changalidis, A.; Härmä, A. Capacity Matters: a Proof-of-Concept for Transformer Memorization on Real-World Data, 2025, \url{https://arxiv.org/abs/2506.14704}
 Accepted to **ACL 2025 Workshop L2M2: The First Workshop on Large Language Model Memorization**, Vienna, August 1st, 2025.

 The link to the paper: TBD